Realty Income: Reliable Dividends Are Not Overrated

 Conclusion

 There is a very good reason that the dividend from O is held in high esteem.
 Realty Income isn't called the Monthly Dividend Company® for no reason.
 The dividend and the profits to support it are highly reliable and increase regularly.
-Back in March the company announced its 78 th consecutive quarterly increase its dividend.
+Back in March, the company announced its 78th consecutive quarterly increase in its dividend.
 When an investor wants a reliable growing dividend O delivers that.

 It's true that a higher yield without growth can provide better income over a long period of time.
 But this requires that the dividend actually be paid.
 GNL just doesn't have the track record or the actual operational results for an investor to be sure that those shares will continue to pay a high yield.
 I know investors look for mispricing to generate results, but sometimes the market is actually right!

 With its current price, current profits, and credit rating, O is well positioned to get good deals on acquisitions and grow the company and its profits well into the future.
 I fully expect to see O get a credit rating upgrade before the end of the year.
-They already meet 2 of the 3 criteria Moody's gave them for a credit rating, so it's close.
+The company already meets 2 of the 3 criteria Moody's gave it for a credit rating, so it's close.
 But even without that catalyst, O is well positioned to acquire more profitable assets.

 Disclosure: I am/we are long O.